ManishDV/Student-Evaluation-System/README.md

 # Student-Evaluation-System
-This repository will contain all the work done for the DBMS mini project
+This repository contains all the work done for the DBMS mini project